Liam-Booth-Data/spaceship_problem/README.md

 ### Loading and Initial Exploration

-I began by importing all the relevant python packages and then import train dataset which was in a csv format.
+I began by importing all the relevant python packages and then importing the train dataset which was in a csv format.
 The dataset was loaded into a Pandas DataFrame using the `pd.read_csv()` function.

 The initial exploration of the dataset was then conducted to gain insights into its structure and contents.